Winter

 The Vines are Leafing Out

-Spring has fully arrived and the new and old vines have sent out their new runners and small leafs appear on the vines.
-Excitement is starting and locals and out-of-towners start to spend their weekends in Napa Valley exploring the wineries, tasting the new wines and enjoying the scenery.
+Spring has fully arrived, the new and old vines have sent out their new runners, and small leaves appear on them.
+Excitement is starting and locals and out-of-towners start to spend their weekends in Napa Valley exploring the wineries, tasting the new wines, and enjoying the scenery.

 Summer